 The State House is open daily from 9 a.m. to 5 p.m. but is closed on Christmas and New Years Day.
 To learn about the rich and historic past of the oldest state capitol still in continuous legislative use, guided tours can be requested upon arrival and will begin at the State House Visitors' Center.

 Throughout the year, the residents of Annapolis celebrate everything from the holidays to the city's culture and history, but the summer is certainly the busiest time of year in Annapolis for outdoor festivals and events.
-Be sure to check the Annapolis Tourism website to learn about all the major annual events.
+Check the Annapolis tourism website to learn about all the major annual events.

-On weekends in weekends in the summer, be sure to catch the Summer at City Dock music series, which brings street performers and musicians to the Annapolis waterfront for afternoon and evening concerts.
-Additionally, you can always stop by the first Sunday of each month for an art festival where craft vendors, artists, musical acts, and street performers gather to celebrate the arts.
+On weekends during the summer, catch the Summer at City Dock music series, which brings street performers and musicians to the Annapolis waterfront for afternoon and evening concerts.
+Additionally, stop by the first Sunday of each month for an art festival where craft vendors, artists, musical acts, and street performers gather to celebrate the arts.

 If you're visiting in the fall and winter instead, you'll find plenty of ways to celebrate the holidays in Annapolis, too.
 Depending on when you visit, you're likely to encounter a number of great Halloween parties, Thanksgiving parades, Christmas lights and villages, New Year's Eve events, and even Valentine's Day adventures.